 SEO self-sabotage: 5 ways you’re costing yourself valuable links

 Did you know publishing the wrong content can cost you the valuable links you need to get better search visibility?
-Let's fix that.
+Let's look at SEO link building.

 Got a website?
 Want more hits?